leo3622/student_dropout_analysis/README.md

 ---

 ## Project Overview
-This project aims to analyze factors influencing student dropout rates in an educational institution.
-With the goal to clarify the factors that people usually discuss about the dropout rate such as **gender, student's performance, and behavior** are actually contributing to it.
+This project analyzes factors influencing student dropout rates and ships a reproducible modeling pipeline so you can quantify risk, audit fairness, and experiment with interventions.

 ## Data Source
-- **Source**: Dataset is the result of a survey conducted by the institution with 40000+ students from various backgrounds in Europe countries.
+- **Source**: Survey from 40,000+ students across multiple European institutions.

 - **Key Features Used**:
     - `Gender`: indicating the gender of the student (Male/Female).